AndrewCogi/Neovim-IDE/README.md

 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)

 ## ☕ Introduction
 When I was serving in the military, the environment for programming was inadequate.
-So, I started this project with the idea of creating my own development environment, specifically for <strong>Java</strong> and <strong>Spring Boot</strong>.
+So, I started this project with the idea of creating my own development environment.

 ## ✨Features
 - ✅ Available OS : Linux AMD, Linux ARM, MacOS Silicon/ARM, MacOS Intel/AMD